Assertion Entity

 Validation Rules

-• All source references must point to existing Source entities
+- All media references must point to existing Media entities

 File Organization